notEthan/jsi/README.md

         number: {type: "string"}
 ```

-And here's an instance of that schema with JSI:
+And here's the class for that schema from JSI:

 ```ruby
 Contact = JSI.class_for_schema(YAML.load_file('contact.schema.yml'))